E-Sid/scripts/README.md

 - For cardiovascular calculators: Mean arterial blood pressure, QTc interval calculator, Cardiac output offer only one way of calculation and should be used for general guidance **ONLY**.
 Please note that this codes here are just examples, calculations should **ONLY** be performed by trained healthcare professionals.
 The formulae used here is just an estimate and the actual cardiovascular calculations can vary based on individual factors such as fitness level and health conditions.
 - For psychiatric calculators, the interpretations of severity is not added as the score **SHOULD NOT** be interpreted as a marker of severity of illness in isolation from a clinical context.
 These are **NOT** substitutes to assessment by a health care professional.
 - For diagnostic algorithms the source of information eg [mhGAP](https://www.who.int/publications/i/item/9789241549790) should **ALWAYS** be checked.
 This is aimed at healthcare professionals, and should be used **ONLY** to facilitate the algorithmic part of the diagnostic procedure, but **NOT** as a substitute for clinical assessment, or the WHO mhGAP guidance.
+- Some shorter Perl codes were translated from AWK code via `a2p` command.
+The code might not be the best approah, but it is functional, more recent codes eg `ace.pl`, `mace.pl`, `mhr.pl` were written directly in Perl.

 ## Declaration of Interest
 - None